FunnySkillz/Project_Fuchs/docs/functionalities.md

   - `sceneStyle: { backgroundColor: theme.background }`
 - Settings stack background is controlled by stack `contentStyle`.
 - Stack screens with visible native header use bottom safe-area ownership pattern.
+- Rapid-tap duplicate route pushes are guarded on key entry points (`tabs`, `settings`, list-to-detail flows) using in-flight refs reset on focus.

 See: